Concepts Index

 - Evidence Centered Benchmark Design

-- Glass-Box Security — A paradigm for AI agent defense introduced by Carl Hurd (Starseer) at [un]prompted March 2026.
+- Glass-Box Security — A paradigm for AI agent defense introduced by Carl Hurd (Starseer) at Unprompted March 2026.

 - Guardian Agent — A guardian agent (GA) is an AI agent that supervises other AI agents.

-- Human-in-the-Loop (HITL) for Agentic AI — Human-in-the-loop (HITL) is the architectural requirement that an agent pause execution and obtain explicit human approval before taking…
+~/.claude/and analogous directories for OpenCode, Codex, Gemini, dmux, and similar agentic deve… - Human-in-the-Loop (HITL) for Agentic AI — Human-in-the-loop (HITL) is the architectural requirement that an agent pause execution and obtain explicit human approval before taking…

 - Human Parity Line — The human parity line is Gartner’s name for the threshold at which human judges prefer AI’s output exactly as often as they do industry-p…